fredrik-rose/GameEngine/README.md

 make doc
 ```

-The documentation can be found in `html/index.html`.
+The generated documentation can be found in `html/index.html`.

 ### Requirements